SRMLabHUST/QC-STORM/README.md

 # System requirements and installation
 1, Windows 7 sp1 or newer, x64.

 2, NVidia CUDA enabled GPU with compute capability no less than 3.5.
-You may need to update your GPU driver and make sure your GPU is detected by the operation system.

 3, ImageJ/Fiji, Micro-Manager 2.0 (beta 3).